-Unless stated differently on the rating plate, the temperature rise should normally range between 35° to 65°F (20° to 36°C).
-When adjusting the temperature rise, the ideal temperature rise is approximately 50°F (28°C).
+Unless stated differently on the rating plate, the temperature rise should normally range between 35° to 65°F (20° to 36°C) High Fire, 25° to 55°F (14° to 31°C) Low Fire.
+When adjusting the temperature rise, the ideal temperature is approximately mid-range.

 If the measured ΔT is above the approved temperature range, there is too little air flow.
-It must be increased by removing restrictions in the ductwork, adding supply or return ductwork, or by selecting a higher motor speed.
+It must be increased by selecting the appropriate "HEAT" jumper setting, removing restrictions in the ductwork, or adding supply or return ductwork.